finos/common-domain-model/documentation/source/documentation.rst

 **The CDM event model provides data structures to represent the trade lifecycle events of financial transactions**.
 A trade moves from one state to another as the result of *state transition* events initiated by one or both trading parties, by external factors or by contractual terms such as maturity.
 For example, the execution of the trade is the initial event which results in the state of an executed trade.
 Subsequently, one party might initiate an allocation, both parties might initiate an amendment to a contractual agreement, or a default by an underlying entity on a Credit Default Swap would trigger a settlement according to defined protection terms.

-Examples of lifecyle events supported by the CDM Event Model include the following:
+Examples of lifecycle events supported by the CDM Event Model include the following:

 * Trade execution and confirmation
 * Clearing